sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/conditional-rendering-react/README.md

 ![2 books, 1 overdue, 1 with 3 days remaining](assets/conditional-rendering-2.png)

 ## Watch Out!

+The reason that the boolean comparison `&&` works to conditionally render an element is that if the first condition is true, the browser attempts to render the second one.
+If the first condition is false, the browser ignores the rest of the expression since `&&` can't be satisfied.

+---

 The reason that JSX uses ternaries instead of `if`/`else` is that JSX allows any JS expression, but no JS statements or control structures.
 That means no `if`/`else`, `for`, variable assignments, and so on.